Register your interest and one of our representatives will contact you.

 You must be reasonably physically fit, as the tasks and activities involve handling animals and may involve manual lifting

 Courses are made up of a combination of both core and specialty units.
-In the Certificate II in Animal Care qualification, you’ll need to successfully complete 12 Units of competency, including 7 core and 5 speciality units.
+In the Certificate II in Animal Care qualification, you’ll need to successfully complete 12 units of competency, including 7 core and 5 speciality units.

 Core units are central to the job outcomes of a particular industry or occupation.
 These are the units industry has agreed are essential to be capable and qualified at a particular study level.